 Q. Lots of parents use that access to the school, as the path into the school is not suitable for social distancing and the classrooms have doubled since this path was laid.
 Will there be anyone looking into this?
 Is this access now going to be stopped for all pedestrians?

 - Neilcott Construction has the safety of children, parents and staff at the school as its priority.
 It will continue working with the school to ensure the safety of everyone, and adhere to strict COVID-19 guidelines for ensuring social distancing.

 Q. How are you going to ensure there is enough space for people to walk?
-The path is not wide enough for safe walking now let alone if it gets squeezed against the left hand fence.
+The path is not wide enough for safe walking.

 - There will be no change to the school pedestrian walk way.
 The access road will be for vehicles only.

 Q. Will the facilities at Corringham include all the services that are currently available at Orsett Hospital?

 - Services currently available at Orsett Hospital will be moving to the four new Integrated Medical Centres, and Corringham IMC will provide some of these services including blood testing, adult and children’s mental health services and a GP service.
 Orsett Hospital will remain open until all the services for the Thurrock population are relocated within the local area and all four IMCs are in place.
 Most services from Orsett Hospital will be provided in the Grays IMC planned for the Thurrock Hospital site.
 The current target date for closure is 2025